Acceleration vs. Enrichment for Students with Academic Talents

 Online Learning: How It Works

-Some online learning content deliverers (such as All Belong) have developed materials for students with academic talents that fit the needs of both the gifted student and align with best practices in academically talented instruction.
+Some online learning content providers have developed materials for students with academic talents that meet the needs of both gifted students and align with best practices in academically talented instruction.

-These types of online courses employ teachers who are trained in teaching academically talented students by providing instruction and content at their intellectual and emotional level.
-Because of the teacher’s training, they are able to focus on the unique strengths and difficulties of their gifted students and modify the curriculum, instruction methods, and course discussions to best suit their students.
+These types of online courses employ teachers who are trained in teaching academically talented students by providing instruction and content at their intellectual and emotional levels.
+Because of the teacher’s training, they can focus on the unique strengths and difficulties of their gifted students and modify the curriculum, instruction methods, and course discussions to best suit their students.
 Because handling stress and working well with others is often difficult for advanced learners, teachers can weave training on these items into the course.

 Including Everyone in the Classroom

 In most situations, students are placed in online courses for 1-2 subjects and then in the general education class alongside their typically developing peers for the remainder of the school day.
-That seems to me to be a best fit for everyone… the student is happy because he or she is being challenged, their parents are happy because their student is being challenged, the classroom teacher is happy because he or she can now focus on the other needs within the classroom, and the principal is happy because the parents and the teacher are happy!
+That seems to me to be the best fit for everyone… the student is happy because he or she is being challenged, their parents are happy because their student is being challenged.
+The classroom teacher is happy because he or she can now focus on the other needs within the classroom.
+The principal is happy because the parents and the teacher are happy!